wabubby/Econ-Obsidian/CIE 3M1a/Cap and Trade.md

 - number of permits matches the emission limit. initial allocation of permits does not effect efficiency, as they will cycle around. but there is a time lag.
 As long as the above thingies hold, which means no monopoly.
 Ain't nobody can enforce a subscription service for caps.

 **PERMITS ARE ONE TIME USE**.
 Once you pollute they gone. it's not like a permit that grants you a rate of pollution, like I thought.
 Government reprints and redistributes once a year.
+Auctions typically work.

+Absolutely the best.
+S tier.
+Nothing I can say.
+Although it's very clunky if you don't what you're doing.

+#susMarketPolicy